DaviBe92/OBSAutostarter/README.md

 # OBS Autostarter

-The OBS Autostarter is a lua script for OBS to automatically launch programms when OBS starts and to close them again then OBS is quit.
+The OBS Autostarter is a plugin for OBS to automatically launch programms when OBS starts and to close them again then OBS is quit.

 ## Instalation

-- Move script to script folder (always stay organized!)
+- Move plugin files to the OBS folder
-- Add Script in OBS
 - Select executable

 ## TODO

 - Check if an instance is already running
-- Integrate a way to choose more programms from a single script (Done, thx to carlosgrossi)
+- Start minimized option